KishoreKumarSuresh-Git/Credit-Card-Fraud-Detection/README.md

 Threshold Adjustment based on business priorities, either focusing on recall or precision.
 Monitoring to track model performance over time.

-# Limitations and Future Work
-Data Limitations: The dataset is from 2013; fraud patterns may have evolved.
-Using more recent data could improve relevance.
-Model Adaptability: The model may not detect new types of fraud without retraining.
-Adaptive learning could be explored for future improvement.

 # Requirements
 Python 3.x
 Jupyter Notebook